TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 9/2 Samuel 9.3.md

 ---

-And the king said, Is there not yet any of the house of Saul, that I may show the kindness of God unto him?
-And Ziba said unto the king, Jonathan hath yet a son, who is lame of his feet.
+The king said, "Is there not yet any of the house of Saul, that I may show the kindness of God to him?"
+Ziba said to the king, "Jonathan has yet a son, who is lame of his feet."